-Cars will be numbered 1 to 10/12 in each heat.
-Only the numbers supplied by the organizer will be used on the cars.
-They may not be cut out.

-Each car must have 3 numbers: - one on the front, one on the right side, one on the left side.
-See drawing.
+Cars will be numbered 1 to 10 in each heat.
+Each car must have 3 numbers: - one on the front one on the right side one on the left side.
+These numbers will not change during the qualifying heats.
+The organiser will provide other numbers for sub-finals and final.
+Number decals may not be trimmed to eliminate the background.